aktilekishanov/rb-ocr-v2025-11-14/.etc/.info/01-project-management/info-server-important.md

 CURRENTLY: This project is on my personal MacBook.
-BUT: I am syncing it to the server.
+BUT: I am syncing it to the server by manually copying files to work pc first, later to server via vscode ssh connection.

 Server details:
 - company server